 Completed applications are reviewed for merit by the Department of Nursing graduate faculty.
 Determination of merit is based upon consideration of all components of the application packet.
 In the admissions decision process, consideration is given to both the merit of each application received and to the number of slots available in the program at the time of application.
 Offers for admission are given to those applicants who show the most promise of success in graduate studies.

-Admission to the MSN/FNP or MSN/Nurse Educator program track is during the Fall/Spring/Summer semesters.
+Admission to the MSN/FNP or MSN/Nurse Educator program track is done on a rolling basis.
 To be guaranteed timely consideration for acceptance, all of the above materials should be submitted no later than a week before classes begin.
+The academic calendar can be found here.